mccnick/mccnick/README.md

  ### 🌱 I am currently working on:
 - Learning Data Structures and Algorithms, both in class and on my own
 - Developing my own 3D outer space portfolio inspired by three.JS
-- Building my first app to help ISU students
+- Building an app to help Iowa State students
 - Contributing to open source projects

 ### 🚧 Direct links to visuals to projects I've already completed: